fabiangunzinger/causal-inference-notes/chapters/super_population.md

 \end{align}
 $$

-- The second step gives us:
+- The outer expectation is equal to:

 $$
 \begin{align}